MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`addPipelineData`** - **Add Pipeline metadata to image(s)**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-By default pipeline data like source branch name, build ID are added which helps with traceability.
-For example you can inspect an image to find out which pipeline built the image.
+By default, pipeline data like source branch name, or build ID are added and help with traceability.
+For example, you can inspect an image to find out which pipeline built the image.
 You can opt out of this default behavior.
 <!-- :::editable-content-end::: -->
 <br>